TomPark2000/Lending.Club-End.to.End.Project/README.md

 <br>

-**Evaluation and Metrics**
+### <ins>Evaluation and Metrics<ins>

 I evaluated my model using a classification report and confusion matrix.
 Given the context of predicting whether a borrower will pay back their loan using data from LendingClub, I focused on improving precision because predicting that a loan would be repaid leads to a financial loss when it isn't.
-The precisionw will be signficant if the lender's strategy is highly risk-averse or if the lender's capital reserves are limited.
+The precision will be signficant if the lender's strategy is highly risk-averse or if the lender's capital reserves are limited.

 ![](images/model_eval.png)